 Please note that this office will consult with the UCLA Health Office of Legal Affairs on any legal issues, as necessary.

 * * * *

 Intellectual Property Guides for UCLA Faculty, Students, and Staff

-UCLA Technology Development Group ("TDR") has prepared additional information for faculty, students, and staff to help answer these and other frequently asked questions regarding intellectual property - patents and copyrights - and the IP management process at UCLA.
+UCLA Technology Development Group ("TDG") has prepared additional information for faculty, students, and staff to help answer these and other frequently asked questions regarding intellectual property - patents and copyrights - and the IP management process at UCLA.

 What happens to your invention?

 - I have a consulting agreement-should I disclose inventions to OIP-ISR?